 Transition services refer to mental health services for youth ages 14 to 25 that promote movement from school to post-school activities, including postsecondary education, vocational training, employment, continuing and adult education, adult mental health and social services, other adult services, independent living, or community participation.
 They help prepare youth to live independently.

-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) addresses the needs of children and youth with Post Traumatic Stress Disorder (PTSD) or other significant behavioral problems related to traumatic life experiences.
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) addresses the needs of children and youth with Post Traumatic Stress Disorder or other significant behavioral problems related to traumatic life experiences.
 This evidence-based approach helps children and youth to process trauma and manage their distressing feelings and behaviors.
-See a map and lists of providers trained in TF-CBT.

-Youth ACT is an intensive nonresidential rehabilitative mental health service for youth ages 16 to 20 with a serious mental illness or both a mental illness and substance abuse disorder.
+Youth ACT or Intensive Rehabilitative Mental Health Services (IRMHS) are nonresidential services for youth ages 16 through 20 with a serious mental illness or both a mental illness and substance abuse disorder.
 A team of multidisciplinary staff provide a variety of services, including coordinating education/employment, health and housing services.
-See the map of Youth ACT providers.
+See the list of current providers.